Nick Parrish: Storylines

 Nick arrives in Summer Bay and rents a room from Marilyn Chambers (Emily Symons) at the beach house.
 Their housemate Bobby Simpson (Nicolle Dickson) believes he is attracted to Marilyn but he soon befriends Julie, a young disabled woman.
 Julie's brother, local criminal Revhead, is unhappy about his sister spending time with a police officer and tries to get Nick into trouble with his superiors.
 Nick is concerned when Julie develops feelings for him but before he can put her straight Julie's father Alec (David Baldwyn) dies of a heart attack and he has to support her in the aftermath.
 Nick eventually admits he only has feelings for Julie as a friend.
 Julie soon leaves the Bay to attend college.

 Nick is not single long as Donald Fisher (Norman Coburn) plays matchmaker between him and his niece, Lucinda Croft, who arrives to live with him.
 Nick and Lou begin dating but when Lou's brother, David (Guy Pearce) dies in a car accident, she turns to David's best friend, her former boyfriend Ryan Lee (Alistair MacDougall), for support and breaks up with Nick.
-Nick tries to get over Lou by dating another girl, Isabelle Britton (Colette), but realises he still loves her.
+Nick tries to get over Lou by dating another girl, Isabelle Britton (Collette Roberts), but realises he still loves her.
 As Lou is about to return to Perth with Ryan, Nick appears at the roadside and convinces Lou to stay.
 Ryan leaves, defeated, and Nick and Lou become engaged.